flowchart TB

 Location: tinytorch/tests/e2e/

-Fresh setup → module start → module complete
+Example journeys tested: - Fresh setup → module start → module complete - Module completion → milestone run - Progress tracking across sessions

 When to run: Before merging significant features.

-6. Milestone Tests (--milestone)#
+6. Milestone Tests (--milestone)

 What: Tests that validate the historical ML milestone scripts.